PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 An `-IncludeDependencies` switch will include dependent resources in the returned results.

 `Find-Module` will be retained to provide compatibility with v2.
-If the prerelease switch is not used, and only a prerelease version of the module is found a warning will be emitted.

 ### Installing resources